sangupta/ps/solutions/2016/fastest-sorting-integers.md

 # Problem

-We are given a huge array of bounded, non-duplicate, positive integers that need to be sorted.
-What's the fastest way to do it.
+Sort a given a huge array of bounded, non-duplicate, positive integers.
+Extend the problem to include negative integers.
+What are the different ways to reduce memory complexity of the problem.

 ## Updates since publishing:

 * Fixed bug in boolean array size as pointed by [ploggingdev](https://news.ycombinator.com/user?id=ploggingdev) - thanks!
 * Added notes on similarity with BucketSort
+* Updated post title to indicate the domain to be bounded

 # Solution